genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/01_configuring-runtime/02_system-definitions.md

   - configuration
   - system definitions
 ---
 The system-definition file **genesis-system-definition.kts** is the main configuration file for your application.
+It is located in the [site-specific](../../../server/configuring-runtime/site-specific/) area, by default, at **_application-name_\server\jvm\_application-name_-site-specific\src\main\resources\cfg**.

 This section explains all the different items that can be contained in the file.

 Here is an example of a **genesis-system-definition.kts** file for an application: